nanjizal/paintings/index.md

 Just a napkin sketch for my niece where I added animals they suggested, having coffee with her family, rather rough.
 ![Napkin Sketch for Niece](https://nanjizal.github.io/paintings/assets/napkinSketchforNiece.jpg)

-Just after mum passed I decided to do a watercolour of one of her Oils it's similar but very different.
+Just after mum passed I decided to do a watercolour of one of her Oils it's similar but very different, more colour not as nice as hers in some ways, certainly my largest watercolour.
 ![Watercolor of Bristol based on mums painting](https://nanjizal.github.io/paintings/assets/paintingBristol.jpg)

 Painted on Porthtowen beach on a very hot day, later removed a rather dark figure and soften off and cropped.